townmath/cisp400-reader/docs/_sources/back-matter/q200-resources.rst.txt

 -----------------------------
 If you haven't figured it out by now, I think the best way to learn to program in any language is by writing code.

 - `exercism <https://exercism.org>`__
   Code practice and mentorship for everyone.
-  Level up your programming skills with 2,545 exercises across 67 languages
+  Level up your programming skills with 2,545 exercises across 67 languages.
 - `edabit <https://edabit.com>`__ - coding challenges for beginners
   in 8 different languages
 - `Advent of Code <https://adventofcode.com>`__ - Help elves, learn to code.
   25 Puzzles per year since 2015.
   Technically 50 per year since each puzzle has 2 parts, each of which involves writing code.